International Slavery Museum

 Admission to the International Slavery Museum is free

-the International Slavery Museum is located within Liverpool's Albert Dock, inside the Merseyside Maritime Museum building.
+The International Slavery Museum is located within Liverpool's Albert Dock, inside the Maritime Museum building.

-The Museum is the only one of it's kind and looks at the aspects of historical and contemporary slavery.
+The museum is the only one of it's kind and looks at the aspects of historical and contemporary slavery.
 Expect to be taken on a thought-provoking and moving explorative journey beginning at life before slavery.
-It looks at the people of West Africa and their rich and varied history anbd culture developed, long before European slaves.
+It looks at the people of West Africa and their rich and varied history and culture developed, long before European slaves.

 At the beginning of the museum, youngsters can explore the Igbo family replica and learn about traditional African Culture.